-Thist Schiester

 DFT-107 Drafting I 2

 MFG-130 Welding Technology I 3

 Subtotal: 5

-MFG-130: Offe ered only in fall semesters.
+MFG-130: Offered only in fall semesters.

-Second Semes ter
+Second Seme ster

 MFG-230 Welding Technology II 3

 MFG-229 Materials Processing and 4

 Fabrication

 Subtotal: 7

-MFG-230: Offe ered only in spring semesters.

 Students enrolled in this program ARE NOT REQUIRED to successfully complete a course in basic algebra if indicated by Placement Testing.